ghyoun/potato_films/README.md

 ---

-## Codebase
+## Codebase and Database

 The FreshPotatoes API service is separate from their customer-facing web application.
 In this repo, you'll find the code that powers their API: starter code and tests built with Node, Express, Mocha, and SQLite.
+The database schema is also provided, and the tech team has provided a functional endpoint, `/get-data`, to sample data, if needed.

-The database schema is also provided - read through the entity-relationship diagram for more context:
+Read through the entity-relationship diagram for more context:

 <p align="center">
   <img src="https://i.imgur.com/MuWQUfS.png">
 </p>

 Once you’ve cloned your fork, install the node modules: `$ npm install`